Top 5 Reasons to be WFR Certified

 Wilderness First Responder (WFR) is the definitive medical training certification for adventure guides, outdoor educators, search-and-rescue teams, and other outdoor enthusiasts who work, play, and live in remote areas.
 Certification requires that students master the principles and skills required to assess and manage medical problems in isolated and extreme environments.
 We think it’s an important skill set for anyone who spends time in the backcountry or in remote settings just beyond the reach of urban medical response.

-We also think it’s cool to have the skills and know-how to care for yourself and your team should someone get sick or injured during an outdoor adventure.
-That’s why we’ve compiled the Top 5 Reasons to be WFR Certified!
+Each spring we host The Wilderness Medicine Workshop for folks who need to re-certify their WFR training and for folks looking to obtain Wilderness First Aid Training.
+We also think it’s cool to have the skills and know-how to care for yourself and your team in case someone get sick or injured during an outdoor adventure.
+That’s why we’ve compiled these Top 5 Reasons to be WFR Certified!

 #1: Knowledge is Power